bstaple1/MTGA_Draft_17Lands/README.md

 - <a id="bayesian-average">**Bayesian Average:** When this feature is activated, the win rate data is subjected to a Bayesian average calculation that takes into account specific assumptions  (e.g., an anticipated range of 40-60% with a mean of 50%).
 This Bayesian average considers both prior assumptions and observed data, providing a more reliable estimation of the win rate, particularly in cases where sample sizes are small (less than 200 samples) or data availability is limited.
 A comprehensive explanation can be found [here](https://github.com/bstaple1/MTGA_Draft_17Lands/issues/5#issuecomment-1075193138).</a>
     - Enabled: The application will apply this calculation to all win rate data.
 However, the adjustment made by the calculation will gradually diminish as the sample count, such as the number of games in hand for the Games in Hand Win Rate, reaches 200.
 As the sample size increases, the Bayesian average will be more influenced by the observed data rather than the prior assumptions, resulting in a more reliable estimation of the win rate.
     - Disabled: The application will not apply this calculation to the win rate data.
+    - **As of September 2023, this feature has become obsolete.
+17Lands no longer provides win rate data for cards with fewer than 500 samples.**

 - **Auto Highest Rating:** If the `Auto` filter is set, and the user has taken at least 16 cards, then the application will try and determine the leading color combination from the taken cards.
 If the tool is unable to identify a definitive leading color pair, then it will display the highest win rate of the top two color combinations for each win rate field (e.g., GIHWR, OHWR, etc.).
 The filter label will display both color combinations separated by a slash (e.g., `Auto (WB/UBG)`).
     - Example: If the user has taken primarily black, blue, and green cards, and Generous Visitor has a BG win rate of 66% and a UB rating of 15%, then the displayed win rate will be 66%.